zephyrproject-rtos/zephyr/doc/releases/migration-guide-3.5.rst

 This document describes the changes required or recommended when migrating your application from Zephyr v3.4.0 to Zephyr v3.5.0.

+Any other changes (not directly related to migrating applications) can be found in the :ref:`release notes<zephyr_3.5>`.

 Required changes
 ****************